mongodb/docs/source/tutorial/write-a-tumblelog-application-with-django-mongodb-engine.rst

 Django MongoDB Engine directly depends on:

-* Django-nonrel_, a fork of Django 1.3 that adds support for non-relational databases
+- Django-nonrel_, a fork of Django 1.3 that adds support for non-relational databases
-* djangotoolbox_, a bunch of utilities for non-relational Django applications and backends
+- djangotoolbox_, a bunch of utilities for non-relational Django applications and backends

-To install simply:
+Install by issuing the following commands:

 .. code-block:: bash